Schedule maintenance downtime in ITSI

 - Select the Objects for which you want to create a maintenance window: Entities or Services.

-If you do not have write access to the Global team, you will not be able to select Entities to put into maintenance.
+If you don't have write access to the Global team, you can't put entities into maintenance mode.

 - Click Next.